stlab/better-code/better-code/src/chapter-2-contracts.md

 can expect us to point relationships out as they come up in our material.

+Although a software component's implementation must *uphold* its contract, it's important to think of a contract as *part of the component's interface*, since clients will depend on it.

 ### Which code is to blame?

 When something goes wrong in software, focusing on which *person* to